codeplaysoftware/intel-llvm-mirror/sycl/doc/GetStartedGuide.md

 ### Build DPC++ toolchain with support for HIP AMD

-There is experimental support for DPC++ for HIP devices.
+There is experimental support for DPC++ for HIP on AMD devices.
+Note as this is still experimental and there is no continuous integration for this yet there are therefore no guarantees for supported platforms or configurations.

 To enable support for HIP devices, follow the instructions for the Linux DPC++ toolchain, but add the `--hip` flag to `configure.py`

 Enabling this flag requires an installation of
-ROCm 4.2.0 on the system, refer to
+ROCm on the system, for instruction on how to install this refer to [AMD ROCm Installation Guide for Linux](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).

-[AMD ROCm Installation Guide for Linux](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).
+Currently, this has only been tried on Linux, with ROCm 4.2.0 or 4.3.0 and using the Vega20 (gfx906), MI50 (gfx906) and MI100 (gfx908) devices and

-Currently, the only combinations which have been tested are Ubuntu 18.04 and Ubuntu 20.04 with ROCm 4.2.0 and ROCm 4.3.0 using the Vega20 (gfx906), MI50 (gfx906) and MI100 (gfx908) devices and architectures respectively.
+architectures respectively.

 [LLD](https://llvm.org/docs/AMDGPUUsage.html) is necessary for the AMDGPU compilation chain.
 The AMDGPU backend generates a standard ELF [ELF]